NomadMiners/v1/README.md

 White paper Luna miners

-Now nomads rebuilding to support multiple blockchains Updated white papers will be released soon to incorporate our mission to spread across multiple ecosystems
+Now nomads rebuilding to support multiple blockchains Updated white papers will be released soon to incorporate our mission to spread across multiple ecosystems and percentage based payouts based on your portfolio preferences